 Tellingly, the Association of Police Authorities has not been able to steel itself to comment yet.

 In our post-ideological political times ideas become increasingly fluid.
 There are still many issues to oppose this government over.
 But elected Police and Crime Commissioners should not one of them.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.